|15 - 19 Jul 2024||Dubai - UAE||$5,950|

 This is a practical and busy fast track training course, which will use organizational case studies and situations to work out unit costs, ROI and a simpler way to do things, to enhance the learning.
 Throughout the week, delegates will work on real case studies to bring the methodologies to life.

-A few of the benefits the organisation will gain are:
+A few of the benefits the organization will gain are:

 - Having a standard and auditable approach to training